sulu/sulu/UPGRADE.md

 The `versions` attribute of the media API object changed from [array to object list](https://github.com/sulu-io/docs/pull/14/files).

+### Contact

+CRM-Components moved to a new bundle.
+If you enable the new Bundle everything should work as before.

+BC-Breaks are:

+ * AccountCategory replaced with standard Categories here is a migration needed

 ### Security

 The names of some classes have changed like shown in the following table: